Set up live TV with your Xbox One X, Xbox One S, or original Xbox One console

 The first time you launch the TV app, the console will walk you through the steps described below.
-If you want to set up live TV later, you can select Live TV Setup from the Entertainment hub.
+If you want to set up live TV later, you can download the OneGuide app and start setup from there.
 Or, if you want to change any of your hardware settings after initial setup, you can do so by selecting TV & OneGuide from System > Settings.

 Note Channel information in OneGuide is not available in all regions.
 You can still use HDMI pass-through to view TV content through Xbox One, but OneGuide will not show your TV listings.
 For a list of Xbox One features and the regions where they're available, see Xbox One Feature Availability.

 On this page

 To use OneGuide with your TV and Xbox One, you need the following:

 - A cable or satellite set-top box with HDMI output, or an Xbox One USB TV Tuner.